 1. Honey Tea

 The first ingredient on this list has to be honey.
-It is loved by (almost) everyone and its perfect for you if you don't have any other herbs at home but need immediate relief from a cough.
-Honey has long been used to make any herbal tea anti-tussive.
+It is loved by (almost) everyone and is perfect for you if you don’t have any other herbs at home but need immediate relief from a cough.
+Honey has long been used to make any herbal tea antitussive.

-Honey is rich in antioxidants that can help reduce the inflammation and irritation in the throat.
-They are proven to reduce cough associated with respiratory tract infections.
-In fact, some studies suggest that it might even be better than Benadryl (diphenhydramine).
+Honey is rich in antioxidants that can help reduce inflammation and irritation in the throat.
+They have been shown to reduce cough associated with respiratory tract infections.
+Some studies suggest that it might be more effective than over-the-counter Benadryl (diphenhydramine).
 Honey has a fast onset of action.
-If your cough is disrupting your sleep take some honey tea 30 minutes before bed.
+If your cough is disrupting your sleep, try taking honey tea 30 minutes before bed.
 Honey tea is even our top recommendation for drinks for sore throat.

 You can use any herb that you have at home to prepare honey tea for your cough.
-But if you have any of the below-mentioned herbs, adding a little bit of honey in them might give you a superior effect to fight your cough.
+If you have any of the below-mentioned herbs, adding a little bit of honey to them might give you a superior effect to fight your cough.
 Remember that honey is essentially sugar, so this should be used in moderation and avoided altogether if you have been told to limit added sugar in your diet.

 2. Marshmallow Root Tea

-This native herb from Europe, Asia, and Africa has many medicinal properties and therefore has been used for centuries for the treatment of respiratory and digestive illnesses.
-It is now proven that it is really effective against cough.
+This native herb from Europe, Asia, and Africa has many medicinal properties and has been used for centuries to treat respiratory and digestive illnesses.
+It is now demonstrated to be effective against dry cough.

-A study conducted in Germany reported that marshmallow root helps relieve oral and pharyngeal irritation and the cough associated with it.
-The best thing about it that its action initiates very quickly (within 10 minutes with syrup).
-It also reduces the mucus formation in respiratory tract infections.
+A study conducted in Germany reported that marshmallow root helped relieve oral and pharyngeal irritation and the cough associated with it.
+The best thing about it is that its action initiates quickly (within 10 minutes with syrup).
+It also has been shown to reduce mucus formation in respiratory tract infections.

-To prepare marshmallow root tea you can either get premade teabags or you'll need dried marshmallow root.
+To prepare marshmallow root tea, you can either get premade tea bags or use a dried marshmallow root.
 Steep it just like any other tea in boiled water and enjoy!

 3. Thyme Tea

-Thyme is a herb that is very frequently used in culinary practice all across the world.
-They can be used to prepare a healthy cup of herbal tea, especially if you have a cough.
+Thyme is a herb frequently used in culinary practice all across the world.
+But, thyme can also be used to prepare a cup of herbal tea, especially if you have a cough.

-Studies suggest that thyme is great for acute bronchitis as it has demonstrated the ability to reduce both the frequency and severity of the cough (by 50%).
-It even reduces the duration of the illness (by 2 days).
-You may have to consume thyme tea for 10-15 days for a complete resolution of infection.
+Studies suggest that thyme can be effective for acute bronchitis as it has demonstrated the ability to reduce both the frequency and severity of the cough by 50%.
+It even reduced the duration of the illness (by two days).
+That said, you may have to consume thyme tea for 10-15 days to resolve symptoms from your infection completely.

 4. Turmeric tea

-Resulting from lowered immunity, a common cold can sometimes result in secondary bacterial infections which can spread into lungs and cause conditions like acute bronchitis and pneumonia.
-Turmeric being an immune-boosting agent might not only prevent common cold but also worsening of cold into severe complications.
+Due to lowered immunity, a common cold can sometimes result in secondary bacterial infection, which can spread into the lungs and cause conditions like acute bronchitis or pneumonia.
+Turmeric being an immune-boosting agent, might help prevent the common cold and work to prevent worsening of your cold into severe secondary complications.

-To prepare turmeric tea put 1-2 teaspoons of turmeric in water and simmer it for 5-10 minutes.
-Steeping won't be the best idea in the case of turmeric.
+To prepare turmeric tea, put 1-2 teaspoons of turmeric in water and simmer it for 5-10 minutes.
+Steeping won’t yield the best results with turmeric.
 Once done, strain the tea into a cup.
-It has a bland taste, so consider adding a little bit of honey.
+It has a bland taste, so consider adding other flavors or a small amount of honey.

 5. Oregano Tea

 Oregano also has antibacterial, antiviral effects, and immuno-modulating effects.
-It, thus, might help prevent viral infections leading to cough and its possible complications.
+Thus, it may help to viral infections leading to cough and possibly further complications.

-You can read more about the health benefits of oregano tea and how to prepare it here.
+You can read more about the health benefits of oregano tea and how to prepare it in our previous article.

 6. Sage Tea

-This holy herb is also known for its long lists of health benefits, one of which is for the treatment of throat infection.
-Sage is great for relieving the distressing symptoms of pharyngitis including throat pain and sore throat.
+This holy herb is also known for its long list of health benefits, one of which is treating a throat infection.
+Sage is great for relieving the distressing symptoms of pharyngitis, including throat pain and sore throat.

-In fact, one study suggests that its efficacy is equivalent to chlorhexidine and lidocaine in treating throat pain.
+One study suggests that its efficacy is equivalent to chlorhexidine and lidocaine in treating throat pain.
 It is also a great anti-inflammatory and anti-microbial agent.
-So if you have a cough that is associated with throat pain, a hot cup of herbal tea made of sage is what you need.
+If you have a cough associated with throat pain, a hot cup of herbal tea made of sage might be just what you need.

-There are a variety of sage available in the market, but you need Salvia officinalis variety for your cough.
+Many sage varieties are available in the market but look for Salvia officinalis variety for your cough.
 The sage that is available to burn as incense is the Salvia apiana (white sage).
-White sage is also not meant to be used in tea.
+White sage is not meant to be used in tea.